JetBrains/teamcity-documentation/topics/how-to-configure-cicd-with-jetbrains-space.md

 [//]: # (title: How to Configure CI/CD with JetBrains Space)
 [//]: # (auxiliary-id: How to Configure CI/CD with JetBrains Space)

-[JetBrains Space](https://www.jetbrains.com/space/) is a full-cycle collaboration solution for software development teams.
-This guide explains how to achieve continuous integration and delivery of JetBrains Space projects by integrating them with TeamCity.
+**[JetBrains Space](https://www.jetbrains.com/space/) is a full-cycle collaboration solution for software development teams.
+This guide explains how to achieve continuous integration and delivery of JetBrains Space projects by integrating them with TeamCity.**

 <table><tr><td></td></tr><tr><td>

-**Integration with TeamCity brings the following advantages to the JetBrains Space users**:
+Integration with TeamCity brings the following advantages to the JetBrains Space users:
 * Compiling, testing, and deploying projects within the same environment.
 * Building source code of pull requests and merging them automatically after a successful build.
 * Extensive build overview: diffs and artifacts, detailed test reports on-the-fly, code coverage, inspections, and various other metrics.
 Statuses of builds and code reviews are cross-shared between systems for easier monitoring.